 Data will be archived in accordance with the NCTU SOP and European Commission Directive 2005/28/EC Article 17.
-Essential data will be retained for a period of at least 10 years following close of trial in line with sponsor policy and the latest Directive on GCP (2005/28/EC).
+Essential data will be retained for a period of at least 5 years, and audio recordings for 10 years, following close of trial in line with sponsor policy and the latest Directive on GCP (2005/28/EC).
 Archiving will be authorised by the Sponsor following submission of the end of trial report.
 Authorisation will be requested from the Sponsor to destroy the documentation at the end of the archiving period.